 The last expectation I would highly recommend that you include in your presentation is preparing sellers and buyers for the potential roadblocks that can exist between signing a purchase contract and getting to the closing table.

-I used to get excited when I got a property under contract as a new real estate agent.
+I used to get excited when I got a property under contract as a new real estate broker.
 I quickly learned, however, that it was far more exciting to actually take that contract and successfully make it to the closing table.

 Brokers would be wise to prepare sellers and buyers for the minefield that exists between contract and closing.
 Most transactions that do not make it to closing are the result of inspections, the loan process, repair negotiations, appraisals, and legal research—all the things that can happen after a property is under contract.